 The Importance of Your Personal Network

-Getting started on Kickstarter is tricky and friends are often the key to unlocking future investors.
-In other words, people are more likely to sign up when there are already investors in the campaign and friends are usually a reliable support to get donations started.
+Getting started on Kickstarter is tricky and friends are often the key to unlocking future investors, in other words, people are more likely to sign up when there are already investors in the campaign and friends are usually reliable support to get donations started.

 With this in mind, asking friends and family to contribute or share is the most effective way to raise awareness of the campaign.
 Quite often, these friends can also offer their assistance or even introduce you to influencers who can help you further.
-With this in mind, the best way to get friends on your side is to make them feel like a part of the campaign and a valued supporter.
+The best way to get friends on your side is to make them feel like a part of the campaign and a valued supporter.
 That being said, here is a more specific outline on how to approach them.

 - Ask friends and family for advice on the product or company-related issues in the run-up to the launch.
 In this sense, they are more likely to feel compelled to have some input.